ambaradan/docsmarker/docs/rocksmarker/install.md

 ## Installing the configuration

-Starting Neovim with either of the two methods described, will begin the installation process managed by a *bootstrap* script that checks for the lack of the *rocks.nvim* plugin and proceeds to install it.
+When Neovim is started with either of the two methods described above, it will begin the installation process managed by a *bootstrap* script that checked for the lack of the *rocks.nvim* plugin and proceeded to install it.
-The process first installs *luarocks* required as a dependency of the plugin and then the plugin itself.
-If all works correctly, it will ask you to press ENTER to continue.
+The process first installs *luarocks* required as a dependency of the plugin and then the plugin itself, at the end of which if everything worked correctly, you will be asked to press ENTER to continue.

 ```text title="rocks.nvim bootstrap"
 Downloading luarocks...